Skip to content

 If every transformation were an opaque number => number, the only way to answer those questions would be to sample: run the function at many inputs and inspect the outputs.
 That is slow and imprecise.
 But chart transformations are overwhelmingly affiney = slope · x + intercept — and affine functions compose, add, and scale into other affine functions.
 The monotonic module captures exactly that structure: it keeps the closed form whenever it can, and falls back to a numeric function only when it must.

-Every monotonic value is one of two kinds.
-Both can be run forwards and inverted; they differ in how much the engine knows about them.
+Every monotonic value is one of three kinds.
+All can be run forwards and inverted; they differ in how much the engine knows about them.

 ts